military bases in new york

 Overall Mission: To provide the New York Area with military support for the Army National Guard and The Army Reserves.

-There is a coast artillery station that here that is given the job of protecting that sector of the coast.
+There is a coast artillery station here that is given the job of protecting that sector of the coast.

 This is the home and training ground to 2 Infantry regiments.
 Because of its location in New York City, Fort Hamilton also happens to be the smallest military base in New York.